-A career in the medical profession has the capability of bringing job stability, competitiveindiana pay and great benefits for years to come.
+A career in the medical profession has the capability of bringing job stability, competitive pay and great benefits for years to come.
 The medical field relies a good deal on medical billers and coders as they play a key role in all types of healthcare facilities.
 Getting started out as a medical biller or coder can be achieved by following some simple steps.
 Those steps could begin a pathway to a whole new future that is paved with possibilities.

 State Licensing Requirements